ku-selene/ku-selene.github.io/_posts/2025-08-27-welcome-to-selene.md

 For inquiries, please feel free to contact **[gabin_an@korea.ac.kr](mailto:gabin_an@korea.ac.kr)** (Gabin An).

-We are also looking for **undergraduate research assistants** who are interested in:
+We are also looking for **undergraduate/graduate research assistants** who are interested in:

 - **Software Engineering**
 - **Automated Software Testing and Debugging**